-- 1.1 The Strategic Risk Register has been reviewed and updated for 2018-19. - 1.2 It is recommended that the scope of the existing 'Information' risk is widened to better reflect the increasing risk from external cyber-attack which is being faced by all organisations. - 1.3 It is further recommended that the existing 'Health and Safety' risk is removed from the Strategic Risk Register due to a strengthening of controls and that the 'Brexit' risk is also removed as the challenges associated with Brexit are covered within other risks.
+- 1.1 The Strategic Risk Register has been reviewed and updated for 2018/19 and was approved by Cabinet in March 2018. - 1.2 The scope of the existing 'Information' risk has been widened to better reflect the increasing risk from external cyber-attack which is being faced by all organisations. - 1.3 The existing 'Health and Safety' risk has been removed from the Strategic Risk Register due to a strengthening of controls and the 'Brexit' risk has also been removed as the challenges associated with Brexit are covered within other risks.